Lafa-Ruug

 Lafa-Ruug (Lafarug, Lafaruuq, Laferug) is a Village in south-central Sahil region in Somaliland.

 Geography and Vegetation

 Lafa-Ruug is located in the sublittoral zone below the Golis escarpment, with sandy, Semi-desert-like vegetation.
 Vachellia tortilis, Dobera glabra, Salvadora persica, Indigofera sparteola, and Commiphora are found.

 Business

 Livestock ranching is the main business, but because of its location along the main road, some people are engaged in small-scale trades such as restaurants and small stores.

 History

 Until Independence

-In 1749, Guled Abdi won the battle of Lafa-Ruug, which triggered the Isaaq Sultanate.